geometric-intelligence/ece594n/hw3-reviews/README.md

     - What are meaningful representations of proteins that can best answer questions in biology using Machine Learning?
 - [ ] “Cells representations - cell genetics or cell morphologies”
     - What are meaningful representations of cells that can best answer questions in biology using Machine Learning?
+- [ ] "Shapes of cancer"
+    - "What can cancer cell shapes, and their nuclei shapes, tell us about cancer?"
 - [ ] “Brain representations with brain shapes”
     - Which conditions or pathologies are the most correlated with brain shapes?
-- [ ] “Heart representations with heart shapes”
+- [x] **Assigned to Gabriela Villalpando Torres.** “Heart representations with heart shapes”
     - Which conditions or pathologies are the most correlated with heart shapes?

 ## Guidelines for ECE Students